top of page

 Check out my autism assessment page or contact me to book your assessment in when you're ready.

-Your Neurodivergent Psychologist,
+Your auDHDer Psychologist,

 Amy